Last update: 2024-09-13

 The NFER tests offer a useful age-standardised scoring scale.
 We also convert raw test scores in reading, writing, spelling, punctuation & grammar and mathematics into 'steps' which are recorded and can be used to measure progress against broader expectations.
 Assessment outcomes are reported to parents 2-3 times per year, typically just before termly progress meetings.

-In years 2&6, statutory national tests and the teacher assessment frameworks are also completed and data from these informs ongoing development of teaching approaches.
+In year 6, statutory national tests and the teacher assessment frameworks are also completed and data from these informs ongoing development of teaching approaches.
+Year 2 national tests and teacher assessment became non-statutory in 2023; however we have continued to run these in-house as they offer a useful snapshot ahead of pupils moving into KS2 to inform future learning.

 Assessment results help teachers to identify pupils who require further support or who are exceeding age-related expectations in these curriculum areas.
 They also give an indication of likely outcomes at the end of each Key Stage.